Reflected stochastic partial differential equations with fully local monotone coefficients in infinite dimensional domains: Introduction

 The aim of this paper is to establish the well-posedness for SPDEs with reflection in an infinite-dimensional ball, within the fully local monotone framework.
-Our approach builds upon the penalization method as in \cite{BZ23}, but a key technical difficulty arises from the combination of full local monotonicity and the reflection constraint.
-Specifically, the approximating solutions $\{X^n\}$ from the penalized equations lack strong compactness in the natural energy space $L^\alpha(0,T;V)$, and we only obtain the weak* convergence of $\{X^n\}$ in $L^\alpha([0,T]\times \Omega;V)$, together with weak convergence of the penalization terms $\{L^n\}$, which approximate the reflection process.
-This is in contrast to the stronger convergence properties available in \cite{BZ23}.
+Our approach builds upon the penalization method as in \cite{BZ23}.
+In our framework, however, the operator $A$ lacks continuity, and the approximate solutions $X^n$ do not converge strongly in $L^\alpha(0,T;V^*)$ in probability.
+As a consequence, the penalty term $L^n$ fails to converge in the strong norm of $C([0,T];V^*)$ in probability, in contrast to the results in \cite{BZ23}.
+To overcome this difficulty, using the fact that the Bochner integral operator $I:L^1([0,T]\times \Omega;V^*)\to L^1(\Omega;C([0,T];V^*))$ defined by

-To overcome the lack of strong convergence, monotonicity techniques are employed to identify the limit process in $L^\alpha([0,T];V)$.
-The weak (or weak*) convergence of $X^n$ and $L^n$ generally prevents the convergence of the duality pairing $\int_0^T\langle X^n,dL^n(t)\rangle$ to $\int_0^T\langle X,dL(t)\rangle$.
-We develop a novel and more direct argument to establish the key variational inequality $\int_0^T\langle\phi-X,dL\rangle\geq 0, \P$-a.s.
-This approach for establishing the convergence of the reflection term under weak topologies is of independent interest.
-Its minimal reliance on the specific structure of the operator $A$ suggests considerable potential for application to reflection problems for other classes of SPDEs.
+is bounded and linear, hence weakly continuous, we pass the weak convergence of $A(\cdot,X^n)$ to $\int_0^\cdot A(s,X^n(s))ds$.
+Consequently, $L^n$ converge weakly in $L^1(\Omega;C([0,T];V^*))$.
+Then we apply Mazur’s lemma to extract convex combinations of $L^n$ that converge almost surely in $C([0,T];V^*)$, recovering the necessary strong convergence.
+A second issue arises in identifying limit of $A(\cdot,X^n)$ via the monotonicity method, as the standard technique of comparing $\E|X^n(t)|_H^2$ and $\E|X(t)|_H^2$ requires $X$ to be an It\^{o} process, which is unknown in advance at in our case.
+We avoid this by using the Cauchy property of $\{X^n\}$ in $L^2(\Omega;C([0,T];H))$.
+Together, these arguments allow us to extend the penalization method to a broader class of monotone operators without continuity and under weaker convergence assumptions.